browsermedia/browsercms/README.markdown

     rake reset
     script/server

 If you run the above commands you should see no difference in BrowserCMS's UI.
-Edit the file config/initializers/i18n.rb and change the locale to spanish (only spanish and english translations are available but you can create your own)
+If you do, then you found a bug!.
+Edit the file config/initializers/i18n.rb and change the locale to spanish (only Spanish and English translations are available but you can create your own)

     I18n.default_locale = :es